roblabs/teqc/README.md

 ---

-You can use the metadata extraction options `+meta`:
+Once you have decimate'd the file & filtered the SVs for *GPS Only*, you can use `+meta` to get a summary of the RINEX file.

 ```console
 teqc +meta GNSS202235660778.30.GPS.obs